flipcoder/siege-tools/README.md

     let makeprg=sgmake\ -R

-Then, to build a project from a file inside a project dir, just type in vim;
+Then, to build a project from a file inside a project dir, just type in vim:

     :make

+Or async version (using [AsyncCommand](https://github.com/pydave/AsyncCommand/))

+    :AsyncMake

 And to bring up the quicklist, type: